 As we noted in our brief exploration of RAID arrays, RAID is short for Redundant Array of Independent Disks and it is a data storage virtualization technology.
 RAID can virtualize multiple independent hard drives into one or more arrays, known as RAID arrays.
 This results in great improvements in factors such as speed and reliability, depending on how the configuration is set up.
 RAID provides redundancy in multiple device environments and speeds up the devices in the array which are usually older hard drives.

 RAID is traditionally used in applications where data is stored across multiple drives.
-Areas like servers and data centers have an absolutely crucial need for RAID so that the massive amounts of sensitive data can be protected in the case of a hardware failure.
-In addition to those applications, RAID is also becoming increasingly popular in the home and office applications.
+Servers and data centers have an absolutely crucial need for RAID so that their massive amounts of sensitive data can be protected in the case of a hardware failure.
+In addition to those applications, RAID is also becoming increasingly popular in home and office applications.
 Consumers are now turning to RAID to either increase performance or provide redundancy in case of a drive loss.
-This type of RAID is being commonly set up in applications such as home NAS servers and the like.
+This type of RAID is commonly set up in applications such as home NAS servers and the like.

 There are many levels of RAID commonly used in both the consumer and prosumer spaces.
 These levels (also called RAID Arrays) each come with their benefits and drawbacks.
 It is up to the user to identify which one suits their needs the most.
 It is also important to note that software and hardware RAID configurations support different levels of RAID and can also dictate the types of drives that are supported in the RAID configuration: SATA, SAS, or SSD.